ibm-cloud-docs/account/known-issues.md

 | Users per billable account             | 7500 |
 {: caption="Table 1.
 IAM account limits" caption-side="top"}

 A maximum of 1,000 policies and service to service authorizations within one account is recommended to ensure optimal performance within your account.
 For more information about limiting the number of policies in your account, see the [Best practices for organizing resources and assigning access](/docs/account?topic=account-account_setup).
+If you need to check the number of policies in your account or request an increase in the account limit, see [Managing policy limits](/docs/account?topic=account-account-limits#policy-limits).
 {: tip}

 If you need to check the number of policies in your account or request an increase in the account limit, see [Managing policy limits](/docs/account?topic=account-policy-limits).